Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/README.md

     - **In Class Activities**
       - Networking with closures
       - Notifying after long running tasks with closures
-1. App Build-Out with Closures
-    - **Implementing Closures**
-      - Applying closures to problem solving
-      - Identify opportunities for closures in code
-    - **In Class Activities**
-      - Build with closures
 1. Protocols & Delegation
     - **Using protocols to define contracts**
       - Construct and use protocols to define 'contracts' in code